chaubenn/chaubenn/README.md

 ## 🚀 What I'm Up To

 - 🤖 Building, finalising and branding [OzMath](https://github.com/chaubenn/ozmath) (so much data entry at the moment 😭)
-- 💻 Preparing for my first day at my new job
+- 💻 Designing portfolio website

 ## 🎓 About Me